 Typically a nonstructured SEIRS model reads as follows, cf. Fig. 3.7.
 A susceptible class, S, is made of individuals capable of contracting the disease.
 After a suitably "efficient" contact with an infectious individual, newly infected individuals will enter an exposed class, E, for a latent period of duration $1/\theta$.
-Then they become infectious and will join an infective class, I. Depending of the infectious disease under consideration infected individuals may either remain life long permanently infectious, or die from the disease at a rate $1-\varepsilon$, $0 \le \varepsilon \le 1$ being the survival rate, or else surviving individuals recover in which case they enter a resistant or immune class, R, at a rate λ , $1/\lambda$ being the duration of the infective stage.
-Resistant individuals do not participate to the spread of the infectious disease anymore; they may lose their immunity after a period of time $1/\gamma$ and reenter the susceptible class.
+Then they become infectious and will join an infective class, I. Depending of the infectious disease under consideration infected individuals may either remain life long permanently infectious, or die from the disease at a rate $1 - \varepsilon$, $0 \le \varepsilon \le 1$ being the survival rate, or else surviving individuals recover in which case they enter a resistant or immune class, R, at a rate λ , $1/\lambda$ being the duration of the infectious disease anymore; they may lose their immunity after a period of time $1/\gamma$ and reenter the susceptible class.